Expert Speakers & Panelists

 Teresa Lang

-Teresa LangSenior Director, Policy at Anew Climate
+Teresa LangSenior Director, Policy - Anew Climate

 Teresa Lang is the Senior Director, Policy at Anew Climate and has spent over 15 years working in voluntary and compliance carbon markets.
 Her experience spans a range of capacities across the carbon project lifecycle, from project origination to methodology development to advising large corporations on their environmental product portfolios.
 In her current role at Anew, Teresa works to track, engage on, and influence carbon policy in both the voluntary and regulatory space, as well as supports clients in developing and implementing their carbon credit procurement strategies and claims.
 Prior to Anew, Teresa has held roles at the Climate Action Reserve, Clinton Global Initiative, South Pole, and conservation non-profit Paso Pacifico.
 Teresa holds an MBA from IE Business School in Madrid, a Masters in international environmental policy from Columbia University, and an undergraduate degree from the University of California, Berkeley.